frontegg/frontegg-angular/README.md

    Note that path: '**' should be predefined.
    Note that you must wrapp your wildcard route with our FronteggRouterComponent as in example.

-   Also, you are able add FronteggAuthGuard to your routing module to redirect the user to the login page if the user not authenticated and trying to reach a private route.
+   Also, you can add FronteggAuthGuard to your routing module to redirect the user to the login page if the user is not authenticated and tries to reach a private route.

 ```
 import { NgModule } from '@angular/core';